abelcastilloavant/csmpi/README.md

 `csmpi.disk_cache_dir`.

 The write operation writes to the disk cache if the option `csmpi.use_disk_cache` is set to `TRUE`.

+### Retry logic

+Sometimes network issues create intermittent errors when interacting with the cloud.
+To deal with this, we use [retry logic](https:://github.com/peterhurford/handlr), specifically around steps in the read and write process that interact with the cloud.

+You can specify the number of retries to use, and the amount of time to sleep between retries, with the options `csmpi.num_tries` and `csmpi.sleep_time`, respectively.

 ## Future developments